 This tutorial will walk you through the process of installing and using Oraide for the first time.

-Oraide requires tmux.
+Oraide requires tmux 1.7 or later.
 Your system may already have tmux installed, or you may need to use your system’s package manager to install it.
 For example, to install tmux with APT, run apt-get install tmux.
 On Mac OS X, you can install tmux with Homebrew.
 To install tmux with Homebrew, run: brew install tmux.

 To install Oraide, run pip install oraide, or download and install the latest release from PyPI.

 First, get a tmux session up and running:

 Start a new tmux session.
 Enter tmux new-session -s 'my_session' and press Enter.
 You should find yourself in a terminal session, as if you had just started.
 It’s a terminal session in a terminal session (yes, it’s a little confusing, but it’s easy to leave; run exit at the command line, or, by default, press Ctrl + b followed by the the & key).

 This is the session we’ll be controlling with Oraide.